Alaska governor has skin cancer removed from forehead

 Shuckerow says the carcinoma was removed.
 He also says Dunleavy and his doctor believe potential risks were addressed with the routine procedure.

-Dunleavy first addressed the issue Friday morning, tweeting a photo in which his sutures are visible.
+Dunleavy first talked about the issue Friday morning, tweeting a photo in which his sutures are visible.
 He wrote: “I’m happy to say, I’m in good health.
 Moral of the story, wear sunscreen.”

 Dunleavy temporarily suspended his gubernatorial campaign in 2017 for medical issues involving his heart.
 In reviving his campaign, Dunleavy said his treatments were successful.